Yggdroot/LeaderF/README.md

 optional arguments:
-  -h, --help            show this help message and exit --stayOpen            do not quit LeaderF after accepting an entry --input INPUT         specifies INPUT as the pattern inputted in advance --cword               current word under cursor is inputted in advance --top                 the LeaderF window is at the top of the screen
+  -h, --help            show this help message and exit --stayOpen            don't quit LeaderF after accepting an entry --input INPUT         specifies INPUT as the pattern inputted in advance --cword               current word under cursor is inputted in advance --top                 the LeaderF window is at the top of the screen